Disclosure: This site may earn affiliate commissions when you click provider links. This doesn't affect our recommendations. Learn more

 TrimRx

 TrimRx keeps the model simple: one all-inclusive price covers the compounded medication, medical consultation, supplies, and shipping with no hidden fees.
-Public-facing prices on trimrx.com say "Starting at $179/month" for compounded semaglutide and "Starting at $259/month" for compounded tirzepatide (May 2026).
-The "starting at" framing typically reflects a 12-month commitment tier or promotional rate; checkout pricing for shorter commitments may be higher (TrimRx's earlier pricing-guide content cited $199 sema and $349 tirz as flat-across-all-doses rates).
-Verify the actual checkout price at intake.
-TrimRx uses a licensed compounding pharmacy under FDA oversight.
+As of July 2026, TrimRx charges a flat $199/month for compounded semaglutide and $349/month for compounded tirzepatide, the same price at every dose.
+The "$179" headline you may still see is a first-month rate on the month-to-month plan, which renews at $299/month for semaglutide; prepaid plans bring the effective rate down to $174–$209/month for semaglutide and $283–$316/month for tirzepatide depending on commitment length.
+Verify the exact plan tier at checkout.
+TrimRx uses a licensed compounding pharmacy.
 As with all compounded medications, these are not FDA-approved as finished products.
 TrimRx does not offer brand-name GLP-1s or insurance support.

 TrimRx: pros and cons